 One of the problems faced by truck drivers—and all drivers—is the poor condition of some of our highways and roads.
 The American Society of Civil Engineers released its 2017 Infrastructure Report Card, which found that 20% of the nation’s highways had poor pavement conditions.
 Moreover, one in 11 of the nation’s bridges were structurally deficient.
 The Federal Highway Administration estimates that $142 billion in capital investment would be needed on an annual basis over the next 20 years to significantly improve conditions and performance.

-In Washington, we are all too familiar with examples of aging and defective roads, highways and bridges.
+In Washington, we are all too familiar with examples of aging and defective roads, highways, and bridges.
 In 2013, the Skagit River Bridge on I-5 collapsed after a truck struck a structural beam.
 Recently, KOMO News ran a story about how I-90 just East of Snoqualmie Pass has gained a national reputation for huge dangerous potholes.
-The KOMO news story can be viewed here: http://komonews.com/news/local/its-really-bad-truck-drivers-raise-concerns-over-pothole-ridden-section-of-i-90
+View the KOMO news story here.

 If you are involved in a serious truck collision, you need a legal advocate on your side.
 Truck crashes are becoming a cost of doing business.
 Due to the frequency of serious truck collisions, the trucking industry already has lawyers ready and waiting to assist them.
 If you have been involved in a truck crash, give us a call for a free consultation at 206-527-2000.